 Wrong expectations and inaccurate product content account for more than 20% of product returns in ecommerce.
-While many factors are hard to control, product content optimization provides businesses with specific tactics to minimize returns.
+While many factors are hard to control, product content optimization and its regular update on marketplaces/ecommerce websites provide businesses with specific tactics to minimize returns.

 // Why product returns could be more than just a negative experience for brands and retailers? // Reputation is at stake.
 Churn rates are shaken.
 Resources are wasted.
 Not only shipping costs are added, but also for the restocking of returned products, as well as the possible product value loss over time.

 What does product content have to do with minimizing ecommerce returns?

 In times when close human interactions were the main driving force in the sales world, retailers could simply talk buyers out of returning a product or offer alternatives.
 As a result, a company retained a customer, avoided scandals, and, in the best scenario, converted them into a loyal client.

 // Today’s market lacks a human factor, which makes product information/data the main advocate of a brand. //

 Often, product content is created by the team of marketers to drive conversions, rather than sales.
 And precision is not what they’re seeking.

 Which product attributes could misinform or puzzle a buyer and inevitably lead to product returns?